Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Background

-We will see later that the complex points of Hurwitz stacks admit a purely combinatorial description arising from actions of braid groups on finite sets.
+We will see later that the complex points of Hurwitz stacks as in \autoref{definition:pointed-hurwitz-space} admit a purely combinatorial description arising from actions of braid groups on finite sets.
 We turn to the relevant topology now.